metasansana/buildpack-ghost-cms-theme/README.md

 You therefore should not have any files or directories named `www-ghost` in your project.

+In order for the buidpack to detect your app as a Ghost theme, you must have the "ghost-theme" string in your keywords array.

 ### Dokku

 Before pushing your app, you need to specify a few environment variables